siavushshahrizad/ml_from_scratch/logistic_regression_from_scratch/README.md

 - **Gradient descent with early stopping**
 - **Adam with with early stopping**

-The 50 static epochs was just randomly chosen.
+The 50 static epochs were randomly chosen.
 The early stopping variants used a validation set and exited training once the model stopped improving significantly.
 I used five random seeds and then evaluated average performance on loss, precision, and accuracy using the test set.
 Finally, I compared my logistic regression variants against bench marks.

 # TL;DR
 My implementation is competitive with benchmarks, even achieving a tiny higher accuracy.
 Adam with early stopping is an efficient optimiser that makes training feasible.